miasdk/luxe/README.md

 - **CORS** - Cross-origin resource sharing
 - **Compression** - Response compression for performance

-### Smart Recommendation Algorithm
+### Featured Product Selection Algorithm
-The application features an intelligent product recommendation system that powers the "Product of the Day" spotlight section.
-This algorithm demonstrates machine learning concepts and data-driven product selection.
+The application includes a scoring algorithm that selects the "Product of the Day" for the homepage spotlight section.
+This algorithm uses weighted criteria to rank products.

 **Multi-Criteria Scoring System**
 ```javascript